lbs1022/gen-711-final-/README.md

     </details>
 </details>
 <details>
-  <summary>Visualizing Non-Target Contigs and The Genome Through blobtools</summary>
+  <summary>Visualizing Non-Target Contigs and Taxonomy Through blobtools</summary>

   - We ran the blob tools program in order to visualize the GC content, coverage, taxonomy, and contigs lengths of our genomes
   - We first converted our input files into a lookup table necessary to construct the plots; using the BLAST output to assign taxonomy and using the BAM file to give coverage information